A graduate of this program will have the potential for employment in the following areas:

 10-111-130 PRESENTATION GRAPHICS ...focuses on the development of graphics for the effective presentation of illustrations, diagrams and images for computerized presentation.
 Emphasizing delivery with integrated media techniques.
 (Prerequisites: 10-111-101, Macintosh-Image Editing; 10-111-161, Macintosh Illustration)

 10-111-143 GRAPHIC REPRODUCTION-ADVANCED ...various techniques used to print four-color process images including traditional and electronic separations; trapping, creating PDFs, proofing techniques; color correction; preparing files for flexo, gravure, and screen printing.
-(Prerequisites: 10-111-125, Graphic Reproduction Techniques)
+(Prerequisite: 10-111-125, Graphic Reproduction Techniques)

 10-111-161 MACINTOSH ILLUSTRATION ...create and paint basic shapes, draw, transform objects, work with type, blend shapes and colors, work with layers, special effects, and color separations.
 An introduction to manipulating vector based images.